ErnstSinBestemor/KDE/README.md

 <br />After Git it downloaded type
 <br />`git clone https://github.com/OlaYZen/OlaiOS.git`

-After you have git clone,
+After you have git clone, go to the OlaiOS Folder by Typing
+<br />`cd OlaiOS/`
 <br />Right now, There are 5 Desktop environments ready to download, there is

 - Cinnamon